Centro Direzionale di Milano: History

 The district was originally designed to accommodate office buildings for tertiary activities.
 A relevant part of the design effort focused on the realization of adequate infrastructures supporting heavy daily commute, although only some of the corresponding projects were actually implemented.
 The main transportation hub in the area is Porta Garibaldi railway station, with connection to the Milan Metro, the suburban network and national rail lines.

 Overall, the realization of the new district took place between 1955 and 1962, but was later suspended as a consequence of the lack of an actual regulation preventing tertiary activities to be established in the city centre.

 For several years thereafter, the Centro Direzionale remained an heterogeneous and sparse area.
 Some skyscrapers were built (including the Pirelli Tower, the Galfa Tower, and the Servizi Tecnici Comunali Tower) but other areas remained undeveloped and fell in decay.
 A major example of the inconsistent use of urban areas in the district was the establishment of the Varesine "Luna Park" (now dismissed) amidst a supposedly office and financial district.

 The development of the district was resumed in the early 21st century, when a completely new project was approved by the city authorities.
 Centro Direzionale is now a large working site, with several urban renewal works in progress.
 These include the realization of a large shopping mall devoted to fashion (nicknamed 'Città della Moda', Fashion City), residential blocks, new skyscrapers, and a large city park.

+Transport

+The main transportation linksto the area are a series of both mainline and Passante railway stations, together with metro stations: